-James Lovegrove is the author of nearly 40 acclaimed novels and books for children.
+James Lovegrove is the author of over 50 acclaimed novels and books for children.

 James was born on Christmas Eve 1965 and, having dabbled in writing at school, first took to it seriously while at university.
 A short story of his won a college competition.
 The prize was £15, and it had cost £18 to get the story professionally typed.
 This taught him a hard but necessary lesson in the harsh economic realities of a literary career.